MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-model-driven-app.md

 Comments are notes that are associated with items in your app.
 Use comments to help your team review the app and provide feedback, or provide additional information on implementation details in your app.

-In the app designer, the anchors, which are what comments attach to, are all of the pages in the pages pane, and any of the items in the **Navigation** pane, such as an area, group, page, table, or dashboard.
+In the app designer, the anchors, which are what comments attach to, are all of the pages in the pages pane, and any of the items in the **Navigation** pane.
+This lets you add comments to items such as areas, groups, pages, tables, and dashboards.
 Comments are stored in a table in Microsoft Dataverse in the default solution.

 ### Add a comment to a page